-The staff within the Viral Vector Core - Gene Transfer, Targeting and Therapeutics Core (GT3) provide expert consultation for the safe and effective use of viral vector technologies, and offer custom design and production services for multiple viral vector types.
-The GT3 facilitates the use of these powerful research tools by Salk researchers and others across diverse fields of study such as systems neuroscience, stem cell biology, metabolism, ageing, cancer biology and gene therapy.
+The staff within the Gene Transfer, Targeting and Therapeutics Viral Vector Core provide expert consultation for the safe and effective use of viral vector technologies, and offer custom design and production services for multiple viral vector types.
+The Gene Transfer, Targeting and Therapeutics Viral Vector Core facilitates the use of these powerful research tools by Salk researchers and others across diverse fields of study such as systems neuroscience, stem cell biology, metabolism, ageing, cancer biology and gene therapy.

 Due to recent changes in the Export Administration Regulations regarding rabies vectors, we are unable to distribute outside of the United States any reagents (viral vectors, plasmids, or cell lines) that contain any portion of the rabies genome.